-Sheila and Philippa are able to offer families a professional and sensitive service, working alongside other professionals including legal advisers, as appropriate, to help couples to identify alternatives to going to court.
+We offer families a professional and sensitive service, working alongside other professionals including legal advisers, as appropriate, to help couples to identify alternatives to going to court.
 We strongly believe that co-mediation is the best way to promote good communication and to support families making decisions about the future.
 Co-mediation involves two mediators working together to help each couple, ideally bringing different and complementary skills to the process.
-However, we are able to offer sole mediation, that is mediation by only one of us, if for any reason you would prefer that.
-Both Sheila and Philippa are authorised to conduct MIAMs (Mediation Information and Assessment Meetings).

-We are based in central London, and are able to offer our clients the use of charming rooms in Soho, Farringdon and Spitalfields.
+We are based in central London.
+Like many other mediators we work a great deal online now, but we are also usually able to offer our clients the use of charming rooms in Soho, Farringdon and Spitalfields.
 We sometimes travel farther afield, and will always try to arrange suitable mediation space at a location and for a time that suits you.

 Code of Practice

-We are both subject to the Family Mediation Council Code of Practice 2010, the details of which can be found at www.familymediationcouncil.org.uk/resources/CodePrac+090910.pdf
+We all work to the Family Mediation Council Code of Practice 2018, the details of which can be found here

 'Nobody can go back and start a new beginning, but anyone can start today and make a new ending.'